Lutz Pfannenstiel

 Lutz Pfannenstiel (born 12 May 1973) is a German football executive and former professional goalkeeper, coach, and scout who is currently the sporting director of Scottish Premiership club Aberdeen.
-He holds the record as the first footballer to play professionally in each of the six recognized continental associations.
+He holds the record as the first footballer to play in each of the six recognized continental associations.

 Since 2010, he has been a football analyst on various television networks — including ZDF, BBC, CNN, ORF, SRF, DAZN, Eurosport, and ESPN, where he currently covers the Bundesliga with Derek Rae.

 Pfannenstiel was appointed sporting director for St. Louis City SC ahead of their entry to the MLS in 2023.
 Pffanenstiel was fired as sporting director on 25 August 2025.

 Playing career

 Born in Zwiesel, Bavaria, Pfannenstiel represented Germany at under-17 level.
 When he was 19, Bayern Munich approached him, but he turned them down, believing that he would have more opportunity at smaller clubs.

 Pfannenstiel played for 25 different clubs all around the world during his career, including stints in Germany, Malaysia, England, New Zealand, Singapore, United States, Brazil, South Africa, Finland, Canada, Namibia, Norway, Armenia and Albania.
 After signing for Hermann Aichinger in Brazil, he became the first professional to have played in all six FIFA confederations.
 Throughout his career, Pfannenstiel played over 500 professional games.